YetAnotherSwedishDev/Gogile/GogileOverview.md

 If you translate this to software engineering, the course can represent a release, internal or external, or similar milestone.
 The holes are features, or goals, needed to get to that release.
 The strokes are tasks, of different sizes, that can be merged to the branch that the team use to create the release.

-### Using Scrum
+### Scrum
 Using Scrum, this analogy could play out like this.

 #### Before starting
 Before the sprint start you gather at the tee.
 PO, DM, Devs, testers.
-You look towards the the flag at the distant hole.
+The PO explains what the goal, "the hole", is.

 Now, the group attempts to plan a large series of small tasks that will get project to that goal.
+The tasks are kept small to give flexibility and estimation accuracy.
 When the sprint starts, the developer tees off, using the putter for the first small task.

 #### After each task
 When the task is done the testers take a look and checks if the stroke was exactly according to plan, if not small adjustments are made until everyone agrees that this is where the first stroke should have ended.